Lake Keowee: History

 Creek Confederacy tribes and to a lesser degree, the Cherokees, (and their ancestors) have long lived in this area.

-In 1753, Anglo-European settlers built Fort Prince George across the river from Keowee Town.
-But Keeowee was destroyed and largely razed by British forces in retaliation for Cherokee killings during tensions in 1760.
+In 1753, Anglo-European settlers built Fort Prince George across the river from Keowee.
+Keowee was destroyed and largely razed by British forces in retaliation for Cherokee killings during tensions in 1760.
 By the American Revolutionary War, the Cherokee mostly allied with the British Crown, in the hopes of expelling the American frontier people from their lands.
 Some had moved out of the Lower Towns to areas more removed from Anglo-American colonists.
 They were largely left on their own during the Revolution but defeated after the British loss at Sullivan's Island in 1776.

 The Cherokee in the Carolina highlands and northeastern Georgia were decimated by a large force of the Continental Army and South Carolina militia under the command of Colonel Andrew Williamson; they petitioned for peace.
 The Treaty of Dewitt's Corner, signed May 20, 1777, stipulated a new border between the Cherokee and European Americans, defining it as the crest of the Oconee Mountains.
 The Cherokee ceded almost all their lands in modern Oconee, Pickens, Anderson, and Greenville counties of South Carolina.

 The Hopewell Treaty of 1785 and others reaffirmed those boundaries, while clarifying access for the bordering Cherokee to continue to use the hunting grounds along the mountainous slopes of the border that technically fell into the land of the white settlers.
 In the treaty of Washington of 1816, the Cherokee sold this remaining strip of land and its hunting grounds to the United States for $5,000; they relocated to points further west and south in Georgia.

 The land that eventually became the extreme northern border of modern Lake Keowee was never again contested.
 But, the Indian Removal Act of 1830 forced most of the Cherokee to depart the Southeast, including from Georgia and Alabama.
 Historians have estimated that up to 4,000 of 16,000 Cherokee died from disease, exposure, and starvation on what became known as the Trail of Tears to new lands west of the Mississippi River in Indian Territory (now Oklahoma).